 When planning AutoFit relationships, think about how the parent object could change in size and position, and what effect that change would have on the child object.
 For example, should the child move with the parent, always keeping the same distance between them?
 Would the child grow or shrink, depending on how much space the parent takes?
 Once you know how the parent and child will work in relation to one another, you will be able to determine the best way to set it up, using the fewest relationships necessary.

-Relationships can be set between objects on master pages, and also within Typefi Elements.
+Relationships can be set between objects on parent pages, and also within Typefi Elements.

 - From the InDesign Tools panel (Window → Tools), select the Typefi AutoFit tool .